This article on 5 ways to spot a fad diet will help you to avoid diets that promise quick and easy long-term weight loss and fail to deliver.

 It eliminates certain food groups

 Eat a balance of healthy foods in a smaller quantity than you do currently.
-Doing so will give you a sustainable, healthy diet that enables you to lose weight and keep it off.
-Eating this way you will also be less prone to experience junk food cravings.
+Doing so will give you a sustainable, healthy diet that helps you lose weight and keep it off.

 Click here to read an article on the real truth about carbs and weight loss